pgpointcloud/pointcloud/README.md

 > Returns a patch containing *n* points.
 These points are selected from the *start*-th point with 1-based indexing.

+**PC_SetSchema(p pcpatch, pcid int4)** returns **pcpatch**

+> Sets the schema on a PcPatch, given a valid `pcid` schema number.
+The internal values of the points may change for dimensions where the offset and/or scale are different between the "old" and the "new" schema, so that the corresponding double values are unchanged, up to the precision of the underlying representation.
+Also, 0 values will be used for dimensions that are in the new schema but not in the old schema.
+And the values of dimensions that are in the old schema but not in the new schema will be discarded.

 ### OGC "well-known binary" Functions

 **PC_AsBinary(p pcpoint)** returns **bytea**